Sektion09/header_modifier/README.md

 }
 ```

-Import of multiple profilesat once is also possible:
+Import of multiple profiles at once is also possible:

 [
 	{